Modern Day Slavery Statement

 We are committed to combatting slavery and human trafficking across our organisation and supply chains and to ensuring that we do business in an ethical manner.

-We are a leading UK professional services firm offering legal and planning consultancy services, incorporating 8 offices and with approximately 765 employees (and consultants).
+We are a leading UK professional services firm offering legal and planning consultancy services, incorporating 10 offices and with approximately 1,200 employees (and consultants).
 Shakespeare Martineau LLP is a limited liability partnership registered in England and Wales.
-In 2019/2020 our turnover equated to £70.65 million.
-Prior to 1 May 2021, Shakespeare Martineau LLP had approximately 113 members.
-Since 1 May 2021, Shakespeare Martineau LLP has had three members, one of which is Ampa Holdings LLP.
-Ampa Holdings LLP has approximately 113 members.
+In 2021/2022 our turnover equated to £80.2 million.
+Shakespeare Martineau LLP has one controlling member which is Ampa Holdings LLP.
+Ampa Holdings LLP has approximately 150 members.

-We subcontract some of our work to SHMA (Glasgow) LLP, a separate entity regulated by the Law Society of Scotland.
+We subcontract some of our work to Shakespeare Martineau (Scotland) LLP, a separate entity regulated by the Law Society of Scotland.

 Our supply chains